The following guidelines apply to all sponsorship opportunities.

 Acceptance of Funds

-- We accept corporate funds only for programs or activities that are consistent with our mission and vision.
-We do not have relationships with organizations or industries whose principles, policies or conduct obviously conflict with our values.
+- Corporate funds are accepted by NCQA only for programs or activities that are consistent with NCQA’s mission and vision.
+NCQA will not have relationships with organizations or industries whose principles, policies or conduct obviously conflict with NCQA’s values.

-- Corporate relationships must preserve trust in NCQA and the credibility and objectivity of our information, priorities, programs and decisions.
+- Corporate relationships with NCQA must preserve trust in NCQA and the credibility and objectivity of its information, priorities, programs, and decisions.

-- We maintain objectivity and independence with respect to any activities developed, sponsored or supported by corporate funds.
-We do not permit influence by corporate sponsors beyond the usual input we seek from stakeholders.
+- NCQA maintains its objectivity and independence with respect to any activities that are developed, sponsored, or supported with corporate funds.
+NCQA does not permit influence by corporate sponsors beyond the usual input NCQA seeks from stakeholders.

-- We may accept funds from corporations to support the development, enhancement or implementation of NCQA programs.
+- NCQA may accept funds from corporations to support the development, enhancement, or implementation of NCQA programs.

-- Corporate funding for NCQA program development includes the following conditions:
+- Corporate funding for NCQA program development activity includes the following conditions:

-- We seek corporate funding for specific activities from multiple sources when possible.
+- NCQA seeks corporate funding for specific activities from multiple sources whenever possible.

-- Acceptance of corporate funding for program development is with the understanding that we must maintain our objectivity and commitment to a quality result.
+- Acceptance of corporate funding for program development is with the understanding that NCQA must maintain its objectivity and commitment to a quality result.
 A sponsor’s preferences regarding program design, content or policies may not be reflected in the program.

-- Under some circumstances, and with NCQA’s approval, corporate sponsors may attend as non-voting observers at events we organize to gather stakeholder input on programs being developed.
-Attending sponsors must comply with our policies on disclosure and conflicts of interest.
+- Under some circumstances, and with NCQA’s approval, corporate sponsors may attend as non-voting observers NCQA groups organized to gather stakeholder input and perspective on new programs being developed.
+All sponsors attending must comply with NCQA policies on disclosure and conflicts of interest.

-- We may consider the results of research studies, test results or other information from corporate sponsors, as well as from other external experts who may help inform NCQA staff on issues to be addressed in the program development process.
+- NCQA may consider the results of research studies, test results, or other information from corporate sponsors as well as other external experts that may help to inform NCQA staff on issues to be addressed in the program development process.

-- We may accept a corporate sponsor’s provision of in-kind expertise to assist with specific tasks.
-Examples include market research, data analysis or testing, provided that all such in-kind expertise complies with NCQA policies on disclosure and conflicts of interest.
+- NCQA may accept a corporate sponsor’s provision of in-kind expertise to assist with specific tasks such as market research, data analysis, or testing provided that all such in-kind expertise complies with NCQA policies on disclosure and conflicts of interest.

-- We will not accept charitable contributions from any organization whose primary line of business NCQA accredits, certifies or recognizes.
-We make exceptions for limited contributions to NCQA’s annual Quality Talks, Digital Quality Summit or other programs and events that may be approved by the Board of Directors from time to time.
+- NCQA will not accept charitable contributions from any organization for which NCQA accredits, certifies, or recognizes the organization’s primary line of business, with the exception of limited contributions to NCQA’s annual Quality Talks, Digital Quality Summit, or other like events that may be approved by the Board of Directors.

-- We may accept charitable contributions for our annual Quality Talks event or other events from an organization whose nonprimary line of business NCQA has accredited, certified or recognized.
-An organization whose primary line of business is accredited, certified or recognized may contribute to these events not to exceed $25,000 annually.
+- NCQA may accept charitable contributions for its annual Quality Talks, Digital Quality Summit, or other events from an organization where a non-primary line of business has accredited, certified, or recognized status from NCQA.
+An organization whose primary line of business is accredited, certified, or recognized may contribute to these events in an amount not to exceed $25,000 annually.

-- We do not accept funds from any life sciences, medical device manufacturer and/or biotechnology entity for development of any performance measures.
-This includes field-testing of measures.
+- NCQA will not accept funds from any pharmaceutical, medical device and/or biotechnology entity for the development of any performance measures including the field testing of measures.

-- We recognize corporate sponsors in our events, annual report, website and as appropriate to the sponsorship arrangement.
+- NCQA will recognize corporate sponsors on its website and as appropriate to the sponsorship arrangement.

-- We retain the right to approve the use of NCQA’s name and logo, as well as language sponsors use to describe sponsorship agreements.
+- NCQA retains the right to approve the use of NCQA’s name, logo, and language when used by a sponsor in relationship to the sponsorship agreement.

-- NCQA retains independence and control over all programs, projects or products bearing the NCQA name, logo or trademarks.
-This includes use of NCQA intellectual property such as accreditation standards or HEDIS® measures.
+- NCQA retains independence and control over all programs, projects, or products bearing the NCQA name, logo, or trademarks, and over the use of NCQA intellectual property, such as accreditation standards or HEDIS® measures.